Sdcantwell3/Election_Analysis/README.md

   - Diana DeGette received 73.8% of the vote and 272,892 total votes.
   - Raymon Anthony Doane received 3.1% of the vote and 11,606 total votes.
 - The winner of the election was:
-  = Diana DeGEtte, who received 73.8% of the vote and 272,892 total votes.
+  - Diana DeGette, who received 73.8% of the vote and 272,892 total votes.
+- The breakdown by count is outlined below.
+  - Jefferson county recieved 10.5% of the total vote accounting for 38,855 votes.
+  - Denver county recieved 82.8% of the total vote accounting for 306,055 votes.
+  - Araphahoe county recieved 6.7% of the total vote accounting for 24,801 votes.

 ## Challenge Overview